theATM/GeoObjectDetection/README.md

 Multiple different architectures (shown in the structure chart) are used to detect images on the <a href="https://github.com/Dr-Zhuang/geospatial-object-detection">RSD-GOD</a> dataset.

+#### If you use the DOTANA dataset, please cite the following paper:

+Madajczak, A., & Ciecholewski, M. (2025).
+Object detection with different categories using YOLOv8 for optical remote sensing images.
+IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, vol 18, pp. 20129-20148.
+<br>DOI: 10.1109/JSTARS.2025.3594426

 ## Project Structure Chart

 ![AirDetectionSchema4](https://github.com/user-attachments/assets/cea94386-eced-4791-a667-a6393423047a)